 MA Programme Description

-Experimental Animation: Built on the well-established auteur/director basis of directing, production and narrative, Experimental Animation takes a more exploratory and innovative approach to Animation, extending beyond conventional models to post-screen, post-digital and installation/live environments.
+Experimental Animation takes a more exploratory and innovative approach to Animation, extending beyond conventional models to post-screen, post-digital and installation/live environments.

 Critical & Historical Studies

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
-The courses offered by CHS to first year studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.
+The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.

 In the autumn and spring terms there are a series of College-wide seminars and lectures.
-The autumn term series will relate to your particular discipline (though it is possible to elect to join a series being offered to students on other programmes) whereas the spring term series will be more broad-based and cross-disciplinary in nature.
+The autumn term series will relate to your particular discipline, whereas the spring term series will be more broad-based and cross-disciplinary in nature.

 In the spring and summer terms, a CHS tutor will give you individual tutorials to support the development of a dissertation which is submitted at the end of the summer term.
 The dissertation should be between 6,000–10,000 words in length – this is a major piece of work and you will not be able to submit for the Final Examination until you have passed this assessment.

 For more information see Critical & Historical Studies College-wide Programme.

 This programme description is taken from the 2018/19 Programme Specifications.
 While we try to ensure that all Programme information is correct, some things may be subject to change and/or outside of our control.